-Recognition of residual value risk provision (\$11.5m)

-The recognition of the residual value risk provision is a Key Audit Matter due to the significant audit effort and high degree of judgement applied by us in assessing the Group's residual value risk provision.
+Recognition of residual value risk provis ion (\$11.5m) Refer to Note 22 to the Financial Report The key audit matter How the matter was addressed in our audit The recognition of the residual value risk provision is a Key Audit Matter due to the significant audit effort and high degree of judgement applied by us in assessing the Group's residual value risk provision.
 The Group has entered into agreements with financiers which requires the transfer of the asset ownership and the associated residual value risk inherent in operating lease assets from the financier to the Group at the end of the operating leases.
 The determination of the probable residual value risk provision is based on the Group's judgement in determining shortfalls on the disposal of these assets once ownership is transferred to the Group.
-It also takes into account market conditions and macroeconomic factors, such as inherent volatility of the asset's disposal value due to changes in market conditions between the balance date and

-- assessing the accounting treatment of the Group's residual value risk provision methodology against the relevant accounting standards: - testing the key control for the Group's residual value risk provision process being the quarterly evaluation and authorisation of the residual value calculation by senior management; - comparing the market conditions and economic factors underpinning the Group's determination of the probable residual values against published market reports and statistical economic information, a key determinant in the residual value risk provision, for use in further testing.
-Our procedures included comparing the continuing impact of supply chain issues on used car sales prices against publicly available industry literature and other credible information: - assessing the Group's ability to accurately estimate residual values at the end of the lease term by comparing the historical residual valuation of a sample future date at which the assets will be disposed.
+It also takes into account market conditions and macroeconomic factors, such as inherent volatility of the asset's disposal value due to changes in market conditions between the balance date and Our procedures included: assessing the accounting treatment of the Group's residual value risk provision methodology against the relevant accounting standards; testing the key control for the Group's residual value risk provision process being the quarterly evaluation and authorisation of the residual value calculation by senior management; comparing the market conditions and economic factors underpinning the Group's determination of the probable residual values against published market reports and statistical economic information, a key determinant in the residual value risk provision, for use in further testing.
+Our procedures included comparing the continuing impact of supply chain issues on used car sales prices against publicly available industry literature and other credible information; assessing the Group's ability to accurately estimate residual values at the end of the lease term by comparing the historical residual valuation of a sample future date at which the assets will be disposed.

 It is the Group's policy to recognise a provision if the forecast sale proceeds of the asset are less than the residual value payable to the financier.
-This requires us to use our judgement when considering the Group's assessment, as the ultimate sale proceeds are subject to the condition of the asset and market conditions at the end of the lease.
+This requires us to use our judgement when considering the Group's assessment, as the ultimate sale proceeds are subject to the condition of the asset and market conditions at the end of the lease. of vehicles to the actual sale proceeds received from previous disposals from comparable vehicle classes; and

-of vehicles to the actual sale proceeds received from previous disposals from comparable vehicle classes; and comparing a sample of the current residual valuation of the motor vehicles against the current market value of these motor vehicles using recent external auction prices achieved for comparable assets.
+• comparing a sample of the current residual valuation of the motor vehicles against the current market value of these motor vehicles using recent external auction prices achieved for comparable assets.